svviz/svviz/docs/commandline.rst

 You will probably also wish to use the ``--summary`` option to specify a tab-delimited output file with the full summary statistics describing each variant and allele.

+The visualizations can still be created and exported in batch mode.
+While in batch mode, the ``--export`` command-line option specifies a directory into which to place the exported visualizations.
+These files are named by the type and position of the event, so there will be one file per event.
+The default is PDF format (this can be changed by using the ``--format`` option).

 The following columns are required in the input VCF files:

 Deletions